 Where is the Student Health and Wellness Center located?

 The Student Health and Wellness Center is located in the lower level of Murphy Hall.

-What are the hours the Student Health and Wellness Center is open?
+What are the hours the Student Health Center is open?

-The Health and Wellness center is open during the academic school year on the following schedule:
+The Health Center is open during the academic school year on the following schedule:

 Monday through Friday 8:30 a.m. - 5 p.m.

 Please call the Student Health Center for Summer Hours, 216.397.4349.

 Experienced registered nurses are available for illness and injury clinic care.
 Physicians are on site Mondays and Thursdays, 1 p.m. - 4:45 p.m., during the academic school year.
 Hospitals (including pediatric ER) and urgent cares are also located nearby, and referrals may be made when physicians are not on campus.

 Services also include: Blood work, allergy injections, TB testing, immunizations, GYN clinic, HIV/STI testing, travel clinic, massage therapy, along with health-wellness literature and seasonal flu clinic.